dgrant/www-pommedapi/src/content/board_details.en.md

 * maintain a database of current students and future students
 * inform teachers, class reps, Secretary, Parent Participation Director, and webmaster of new and departing students
+* inform technology committee of new and departing students so they can update mailing lists.
 * respond to registration and enrollment inquiries from potential registrants and current families
 * maintain a list of alumni families interested in early registration